FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 ]'
 ```

-Now when the devcie information is requested again, the response has changed and includes a new property
+Now when the device information is requested again, the response has changed and includes a new property
 `controlledAsset`, which has been added in the previous step.

 #### 5 Request: